 27 To the extent feasible, self-protection is a required capability that enables the system to deliver the required stakeholder capabilities while also protecting their assets against loss and the consequences of loss.

 28 Humans are perhaps the most important and valuable of all intangible assets.
-Safety explicitly considers the human asset, and that same consideration is equally applicable to security.
+Safety and security explicitly consider the human asset.

 29 Adapted from the Merriam Webster and Oxford definitions of infrastructure.